alecksandr26/xlib-paint/README.md

 # xlib-paint
-Just a simple program of painting in xlib.
+This is just a simple xlib painting program in `example-xlib` directory there are a lot of other xlib program examples most of then are too old to be compiled.
 # References
 1. Xlib - Lemoda.net. (n.d.).
 Lemoda.net.
 Retrieved June 8, 2023, from https://www.lemoda.net/xlib/index.html
 2. Geltys, J., & etc. (1990).
 XLIB: C. Language X. Interface.
 Silicon Press, from https://www.x.org/docs/X11/xlib.pdf